chrisxfire/chrisxfire.github.io/content/notes/_net/types/classes/methods/methods.md

 Console.WriteLine(pArray[0]); // output: 2
 ```

-## Passing an Arbitrary Number of Parameters
+## passing an arbitrary number of parameters
 Use the `params` keyword to specify that the last argument is a parameter array:
 ```cs
 string GetVowels(params string[] input)